The law on unpaid internships: know your rights

 If you have the chance to do an unpaid internship that you think could help you get your dream graduate job, should you take it?

 If you have the chance to do an unpaid internship that you think could help you get your dream graduate job, and you have the means to do it, should you take it?
 As mentioned earlier, some industries offer very little in the way of paid internships, but they do ask for relevant experience in order to get your first job.
-A search for 'unpaid internships' in the biggest general job search websites reveals that lengthy unpaid internships aimed at graduates are most often offered in marketing, HR, fashion and journalism.
+A search for 'unpaid internships' in the biggest general job search websites reveals that lengthy unpaid internships aimed at graduates are most often offered in marketing, HR, fashion and journalism and other media roles.

 Some might argue that we will never see the end of unpaid internships if students and graduates continue to be willing to do them, even if it’s a short internship.
 However, you could consider doing a short period of unpaid work experience, such as a fortnight or one day a week for a couple of months, if all of the following apply: